phoddie/node-red-mcu/readme.md

 - [X] Everything

 **Note:** The Batch node is based on the full Node-RED implementation with some optimizations.
 This is possible by using the Compatibility Node.

+### openweathermap
+- [X] "Current weather for"
+- [X] "5 day forecast for"
+- [X] Location by Coordinates
+- [X] Location by City / Country
+- [X] Language
+- [ ] "Combined current weather/forecast for" (requires TLS)

+The API key is not exported by the Node-RED editor.
+Currently it must be entered manually in the source code of the weather node.

+**Note:** The [openweathermap node](https://flows.nodered.org/node/node-red-node-openweathermap) is the full Node-RED implementation with modifications to use `fetch` and to reduce its RAM footprint.
+This is possible by using the Compatibility Node.

 ### Compatibility Node
 The Compatibility Node runs nodes written for Node-RED.
 It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.